 Active investing cons:

 - High fees – Active funds need to pay fund managers for their expertise, in addition to marketing the fund to investors.
-That makes them much more expensive than passive funds, while making the active fund manager’s job, beating the benchmark after fees, that much harder.
+That makes them much more expensive than passive funds while making the active fund manager’s job, beating the benchmark after fees, that much harder.

-- Persistence – It’s difficult for an active fund to consistently beat their benchmark over time.
+- Persistence – It’s difficult for an active fund to consistently beat its benchmark over time.
 According to the SPIVA scorecard, which tracks active fund performance, 84% of Canadian equity funds have underperformed their benchmark over the past 10 years.
 U.S. equity funds have performed even worse, with 95% failing to beat their benchmark index.

 - Concentration – The paradox for active funds is that in order to beat the market they must be different than the market.
 More often than not that leads to highly concentrated (not diverse) portfolios where a few losing picks can derail the entire fund’s performance.

 Passive investing is also exactly what it sounds like: instead of actively picking stocks and timing the market, investors passively hold the entire market using an exchange-traded fund (ETF) or index mutual fund.

 The goal of a passive investor is not to beat the market but to closely mirror its returns, minus a small fee.
 For example, a passive index fund tracking the TSX/S&P Composite Index would simply hold all 250 Canadian stocks in that index using the exact weight and proportions used to construct the index (e.g., the largest stocks make up a larger percentage of the holdings).